sanskrit/raw_etexts_english/blogs/manasataramgini/2017-01-14_a-strange-soviet-construction.md

 +++
-title = "A strange Sovietxa0construction"
+title = "A strange Soviet construction"

 +++
 in our college days we used to visit the lāl-pustak-bhaṇḍār in our city